-1. Project teams must be willing to target a 40.0 site EUI or less.
+Project teams must be willing to target a 29.0 site EUI or less for high schools and 25.0 or less for all others.
 See Table 1 below for more target details:

-1 EUI calculations will exclude exterior lighting loads (parking garages/lots) and associated loads in garage spaces (i.e. exhaust fans).
+1 EUI calculations will exclude exterior lighting loads (parking garages/lots) and associated loads in garage space (i.e. exhaust fans).
 If there are enclosed spaces in garages with equipment loads (i.e., unit heaters in elevators and lobbies), these loads and square footages will be included in the building's EUI calculation.